Keynsham: Notable residents

 Several notable people have been born or lived in Keynsham.
 The comedian Bill Bailey was raised in the town.
-Another entertainer Neil Forrester, who was a research assistant and became known as a cast member on The Real World: London was also a local.
-Celebrated children's author Mimi Thebo has been resident since 2002.
+Another entertainer, Neil Forrester, who was a research assistant and became known as a cast member on The Real World: London, was also a local.
+Children's author Mimi Thebo has been resident since 2002.
 Sports players from Keynsham include Mark Regan a professional rugby player and a former player at Keynsham Rugby Football Club, Luke Sutton of Lancashire County Cricket Club who played as both a wicket-keeper and batsman, Marcus Trescothick, the Somerset and England cricketer. and Judd Trump, a professional snooker player.

-Horace Batchelor, who sold a system for the football pools, lived in Keynsham, making the town famous by spelling its name in his regular advertisements on Radio Luxembourg.
+Horace Batchelor, who sold a system for the football pools, lived in Keynsham, making the town famous by spelling its name in his regular advertisements on Radio Luxembourg.Lewis Brindley, founder of The Yogscast, has been a resident since 2026..